OngeziweIntellergy/Smart-licencing/README.md

-This is the frontend of the Smartlecning app
+This is the frontend of the Smartlecencing app
-Nb pull before pushing
+Nb: pull before pushing